 If you're bringing a child not your own, you must have notarized permission from parents.
 If you're bringing a pet, you need vaccination records (pit-bull breeds are no allowed).
 For complete information, check the State Department Canada page.

 You can use U.S. dollars if you like; most Canadian businesses accept them at a fair rate.

 Campers can swim and kayak from sites in Marie Louise Lake Campground.

 What to bring: You’ll want to bring everything you need; in Thunder Bay, you can stock up on food at the Safeway on the southwest corner of TransCanada Highway 11/17 and Red River Road.
 The park sells firewood and ice, and the Silver Islet store sells treats and staples.

 If you want to cover the most mileage hiking, bring mountain bikes, which also are handy for getting around the campground and riding to Silver Islet.
 The Silver Islet general store also rents them.

 Canoes and kayaks can be rented for use on Marie Louise Lake.
 If you want to kayak on Lake Superior, bring your own.

 If you plan to swim from your campsite, bring water shoes so you can walk on rocks.
 The beach, however, is all sand and has a gradual drop-off, perfect for kids.
 There's no lifeguard.

 Reserving a campsite: They can be reserved five months in advance at 888-668-7275 or online at Ontario Parks, which shows photos of each site.
-In the regular campground, the waterfront sites on the point — sites 138-141 and odd-numbered sites 143-167 — are most desirable and cost $3.75 more.
+In the regular campground, the waterfront sites on the point — sites 138-141 and odd-numbered sites 143-167 — are most desirable and cost a little more.
 There are two very nice, clean shower houses.